-Shannon Barrow did work experience with us in year 10, she then stayed with us as a volunteer until going to University of Greenwich to do a degree in Event Management, now in her third year Shannon is interning with us – and thanks to Shannon we have a lovely newly designed web-site.
+Shannon Barrow joined us on a work experience placement with us in year 10.
+Shannon then stayed with us as a volunteer until going to the University of Greenwich to begin a degree in Event Management.
+Now in her final year Shannon has interned with us – and it is with thanks to Shannon that we have this lovely newly designed web-site.

 This is what Shannon has to say about 20Twenty:

 “I first embarked on my journey with 20Twenty Productions back in 2011 when entering the Search for a Star as an aspiring singer.
 I then met Katherine who offered me to work at 20Twenty Productions for my year 10 work experience.
 Ultimately that two-week experience guided me to undertake research into events management degrees.
 I’d realised how rewarding and creative project management can be.
 From then on, I joined the 20Twenty family and now they can’t get rid of me!
 After my work experience I joined youth theatre which helped my confidence grow and gave me an escapism from the hectic exam life.
 I began volunteering for 20Twenty Productions around that time also, helping in the shows and some of the projects.
 Which is when the opportunity to join the NCS team came along.
 It was my first real time away from home and having the support of the staff was lovely, while also experiencing myself emerging into an adult.
 The exercises involved lots of team building practices, meeting new people, cooking as a team, setting goals and outdoor activities.
 My biggest takeaway from NCS was the project management during the second and third week.
 We managed some local charity events as a group of young people.
 Then, I was going into sixth form, preparing to get my grades to study BA Events Management at university.
 Managing these projects encouraged me to believe that I was heading in the right direction and paved my journey.